 ✵The TCM herbalism is also known as pharmaceutics of Traditional Chinese Medicine, or Chinese pharmaceutics, is the branch of health science dealing with the preparation, dispensing, and proper utilization of Chinese herbs.
 It is majorly composed of Introduction of Chinese Medicinals, Classification of Chinese Herbs, Formulas, and Patent medicines.

-Classifications of Herbs:Herbs Regulating the Flow of Qi.
+Classifications of Herbs:Herbs regulating the flow of Qi.

-Introduction: Herbs Regulating the Flow of Qi: also known as Qi-regulating herbs, an agent or substance that regulates the activity of Qi to treat Qi stagnation or adverse Qi flow, also known as Qi-moving herbs.
+Introduction: Herbs regulating the flow of Qi: also known as Qi-regulating herbs, an agent or substance that regulates the activity of Qi to treat Qi stagnation or adverse Qi flow, also known as Qi-moving herbs.

-✵Till the date March 19th, 2020, there are Totally kinds of common TCM herbs, kinds of related plant species, kind of related insect species, are recorded in this category.
-These Herbs Regulating the Flow of Qi are briefly introduced separately:
+✵Till the date March 19th, 2020, there are totally kinds of common TCM herbs, kinds of related plant species, kind of related insect species, are recorded in this category.
+These herbs regulating the flow of Qi are briefly introduced separately:

-Brief Introduction: The Herb Fructus Aurantii Immaturus is the dried small immature fruit of Citrus aurantium L. and its cultivated varieties or Citrus sinensis Osbeck with a diameter under 2.5 cm(family Rutaceae), used for treating dyspepsia, constipation and abdominal distension due to food stagnation, and served in large doses for treating visceroptosis.
+Brief Introduction: The herb Fructus Aurantii Immaturus is the dried small immature fruit of Citrus aurantium L. and its cultivated varieties or Citrus sinensis Osbeck with a diameter under 2.5 cm(family Rutaceae), used for treating dyspepsia, constipation, and abdominal distension due to food stagnation, and served in large doses for treating visceroptosis.
 The herb is commonly known as Fructus Aurantii Immaturus, Immature Orange Fruit, Zhǐ Shí.

 ✵The herb Immature Orange Fruit is the dried small immature fruit of (1).
 Citrus aurantium L. and its cultivated varieties or (2).
 Citrus sinensis Osbeck with a diameter under 2.5 cm, they are plants of the Citrus genus, the Rutaceae family of the Sapindales order.
-Actually the small immature fruit of other species are also in use:(3).
+Actually, the small immature fruit of other species is also in use:(3).
 Poncirus trifoliata, and (4).
 Citrus medica Linn.
 The 2nd species is introduced in the above section titled "Pericarpium Citri Reticulatae(Dried Tangerine Peel)".
 The other 3 species are introduced as:

 (3).Poncirus trifoliata.: The Poncirus trifoliata., is a plant of the Rutaceae family and Citrus L. genus, it is commonly known as "Poncirus trifoliata (L.) Raf", "Zhi Ke", "Gou Ju, Chou Ju".
 Deciduous shrubs or small trees.
-Stems glabrous; Branches are numerous, and the branchlets are flattened.
+Stems are glabrous; Branches are numerous, and the branchlets are flattened.
 Stem branches with large axillary thorns, 1~5 cm long, with a flattened base.
-Leaves alternate, three compound leaves; Petiole length 1~3 cm, width 2~5 mm; Terminal lobule obovate or elliptic, 1.5~6 cm long, 0.7~3 cm wide, apex slightly concave or rounded, base cuneate, margin not clearly serrate.
-Lateral lobules small, elliptic-ovate, base slightly oblique, pubescent on main veins, with translucent oil gland dots when young.
+Leaves are alternate, three compound leaves; Petiole length is 1~3 cm, width 2~5 mm; Terminal lobule is obovate or elliptic, 1.5~6 cm long, 0.7~3 cm wide, apex slightly concave or rounded, base cuneate, margin not clearly serrate.
+Lateral lobules are small, elliptic-ovate, base slightly oblique, pubescent on main veins, with translucent oil gland dots when young.

 Herb Character identification: round or cut in half, with a diameter of 0.8~1.2 cm.
-The outer surface is green and brown, densely brownish-green hairy, and the bases are all disk shaped.
-The cross-section is white with greenish brown edges, with small sunken spots and yellow-white flesh capsules; Taste bitter.
+The outer surface is green and brown, densely brownish-green hairy, and the bases are all disk-shaped.
+The cross-section is white with greenish-brown edges, with small sunken spots and yellow-white flesh capsules; Taste bitter.

-Flowers solitary or clustered, also having racemes, white flowers; 25~36 stamens; Ovary 10~11.
-Citrus oblong, round or oblong, transverse diameter 5~9 cm, apex papillae, often rough and wrinkled or smooth, ripe orange yellow, aromatic; The seeds are many.
+Flowers are solitary or clustered, also having racemes, white flowers; 25~36 stamens; Ovary 10~11.
+Citrus are oblong, round or oblong, transverse diameter 5~9 cm, apex papillae, often rough and wrinkled or smooth, ripe orange is yellow, aromatic; The seeds are many.
 Flowering period: from April to May, fruit maturity: from October to November.

 Herb Character identification: Spherical or round, 4~7 cm in diameter.
 The surface is gray-green or yellow-brown, coarser, with dense depressions with small oil dots, with style remnants and circular ring veins on the top.
-Hard, with obvious oil spots on the edge of cross-section, medium pericarp about 0.5 cm thick, flesh capsule 9~12, brown or light brown, with yellow-white seeds between.
+Hard, with obvious oil spots on the edge of cross-section, the medium pericarp is about 0.5 cm thick, 9~12 flesh capsules, brown or light brown, with yellow-white seeds.
 The aroma is sour and bitter.
-Large, thick skin, black and green color, strong aroma is preferred.
-According to ancient herbal classics, the fruit of the Citrus medica L was used as the botanical origin of the herb Fructus Aurantii Immaturus(Zhǐ Shí) in ancient epoch Tang and Song dynasties, but until the Ming dynasty, it was classified as an adulterant.
+The large fruit, thick skin, black and green color, the strong aroma is preferred.
+According to ancient herbal classics, the fruit of the Citrus medica L was used as the botanical origin of the herb Fructus Aurantii Immaturus(Zhǐ Shí) in the ancient epoch Tang and Song dynasties, but until the Ming dynasty, it was classified as an adulterant.